KennaSecurity/All_Samples/add_users/README.md

 # Add Users

 This script will create users from a csv file.
-On September 1st Kenna began to role out support for assigning up to five different roles to a single user.
+Kenna began to role out support for assigning up to five different roles to a single user on September 1st, 2021.
 If you have not yet received this update please use the legacy_add_users.rb script instead of add_users_MRPU.rb

 Usage: